What's the Difference Between a Treatment and a Cure?

 A treatment is something that health care providers do for their patients to control a health problem, lessen its symptoms, or clear it up.
 Treatments can include medicine, therapy, surgery, or other approaches.

-A cure is when a treatment makes a health problem go away for good.
+A cure is when a treatment makes a health problem go away and it's not expected to come back.

 Some health problems have a cure.
 For example, to treat athlete’s foot, health care providers use special creams, powders, or sprays that kill the fungus that causes the infection.